 RELATED: The Illegal Origins of NASCAR

 These massive V8 engines are somewhat similar to what can be found in road-legal cars, except they are far less efficient and user-friendly.
-According to How Stuff Works, they still use carburetors instead of fuel injectors to control the massive amounts of fuel and air more easily.
+According to How Stuff Works, they still used carburetors instead of fuel injectors (up until 2012) to control the massive amounts of fuel and air more easily.
 Speaking of which, your commute would get much pricier if you took your NASCAR to work.

 How much fuel does a NASCAR use in a race?

 For most of us, fuel economy is a significant factor in picking a car to drive.
 You might groan through a purchase if it gets 20 mpg if the vehicle is cool enough.
 According to How Stuff Works, Most NASCAR racers are getting 5 miles per gallon.
 FIVE!
 To give a little more context to that, the Daytona 500 is named such because the race is 500 miles (200, 2.5-mile laps.)

 Not only is that terrible gas mileage for one car, but there are also 40 of these monsters running in a race.
 So, if you crunch those numbers, one race weekend will burn around 6,000 gallons.
 This is also race fuel, so it’s gnarlier stuff than we use at the pump and costs much more.
 Each gallon of fuel makes around 20 lbs of carbon dioxide.
 According to How Stuff Works, if you add all that up, it equals about 120,000 lbs of CO2 over the weekend.
 Part of the problem is that for the same reason that these cars don’t have lights, they also don’t have any emissions regulators like catalytic converters, which clean the exhaust to pollute less.

 This might be the most uncomfortable car ever made